Lynxx9/MNFTL/readme.md

+# MNFTL Reproduction Project

+This project reproduces and evaluates the **MNFTL (Mapping-aware NAND Flash Translation Layer)** proposed in
+*“MNFTL: An Efficient Flash Translation Layer for MLC NAND Flash Memory”*
+by re-implementing the FTL design on top of the **FlashSim** SSD simulator.

+The goal of this project is to study how different FTL designs affect performance and garbage collection behavior under various workloads, and to validate the key claims of MNFTL using a controlled simulation environment.

+---

+## 1. Background

+The original paper evaluates MNFTL on a real embedded system platform consisting of:

+- ARM Cortex-A8 processor
+- MLC NAND flash
+- Linux 3.0.8
+- FTL implemented as kernel-mode block device drivers

+This setup reflects the complete I/O path:
+Application → File System → OS → FTL → NAND Flash

 However, reproducing such a platform is costly and difficult.
 Therefore, this project uses **FlashSim**, a widely used open-source SSD simulator, to focus on **FTL-level behavior** without OS, filesystem, or I/O scheduling interference.